mdolab/multipoint/doc/index.rst

 Contents:

+``multiPointSparse`` is a helper module for doing multipoint optimizations.
+The documentaion ``multiPoint`` is given below.

 .. toctree::
    :maxdepth: 2

-`multiPointSparse` is a helper module for doing multipoint optimizations.
-The documentaion for the main class module `multiPoint` is given below.

-.. currentmodule:: multipoint.multiPointSparse

-.. autoclass:: multiPointSparse
-    :members:
+   tutorial
+   reference